-We would like to recommend setting aside preconceived political and fiscal beliefs, for that is what we have been trying to achieve as we wrote this, and to look closely at the concepts basic to single-payer health insurance.
+We recommend setting aside preconceived political and fiscal beliefs, for that is what we have been trying to achieve as we wrote this and to look closely at the concepts underlying single-payer health insurance.
 Ours is decidedly a layman's view, but one that may help you to consider how health insurance and health care delivery affect YOU.
 You might find here some unintentional partisan attitudes, but ultimately this is all about providing the background for YOU to decide.

 In our current political environment, it is hard even to agree on facts.
 So let's start with basic ideas we are likely to agree upon.

 Interestingly, a lot of people believe that emergency room care is free, perhaps largely because emergency departments do not ordinarily turn people away.
 But health care is never really free is it?
 All the expenses must be accounted for.
 Fact 1 simply says that all expenses, including those not being paid by some consumers, must be less than the total income.
 So let's dig into these expenses to see what we all are actually, or at least are supposed to be, paying for.

 There are many layers of health care costs from direct service providers like doctors, to medical institutions like clinics or hospitals, to background organizations like research centers.
 For this purpose let's stick to providers we pay directly, our out-of-pocket payments to doctors, hospitals, and urgent care centers.
 Highly specialized physicians tend to have higher income than primary care doctors, the ones most of us see on a regular basis, so we'll focus at first on primary care doctors (family practice, internal medicine and pediatrics) in this section.
 Since pharmacies function quite differently from direct service providers, we'll separately consider them.